codio/site/source/docs/subscriptions.html.markdown

 full_width: true
 ---

-Codio is free for all public projects.
-However, if you want to work on private projects that no-one else can access or to allow your project box to be [cloned](/docs/boxes/clone), you will need to purchase a paid subscription.
+Codio is free for all public projects and you can have one private project.
+However, if you want to work on multiple private projects that no-one else can access or to allow your project box to be [cloned](/docs/boxes/clone), you will need to purchase a paid subscription.

 Current pricing information can be found at [https://codio.com/s/pricing/](https://codio.com/s/pricing/)